nuxeo/doc.nuxeo.com-content/src/userdoc/marketplace-add-ons/nuxeo-drive/nuxeo-drive-1x.md

 ## Advanced Usages

 You can use the command line for some advanced options.
-For example, you can bind the server to a specific folder of your desktop, instead of the default "<span style="color: rgb(34,34,34);">\My Documents\Nuxeo Drive'".
-For example you can use:</span>
+For example, you can bind the server to a specific folder of your desktop, instead of the default "\My Documents\Nuxeo Drive'".
+For example you can use:

 ```
 ndrive bind-server --local-folder LOCAL_FOLDER username nuxeo_url